tengge1/ShadowEditor/README.md

 11. Fix the total num of assets displayed incorrectly when authority is enabled.
 12. Fix the bug of saving config.
 13. Fix the bug of exporting examples.
+14. Fix the bug of the wrong area of point marker when selected.

 ## v0.5.0 has Released